 i.
 “The teacher uses feminine verbs to promise protection and safety.
 Here we find wisdom personified as a woman, at first reading like a bride that is to be loved and embraced (v.
 8), but also having the qualities of an influential patron who can protect.”
 (Ross)

 b.
-Wisdom is the principle thing: King David communicated more than the facts of wisdom; he wanted Solomon to love and value and honor wisdom.
-Men and women often regard money or fame or romance as the principle thing; God’s people should give a higher place to wisdom.
+Wisdom is the principal thing: King David communicated more than the facts of wisdom; he wanted Solomon to love and value and honor wisdom.
+Men and women often regard money or fame or romance as the principal thing; God’s people should give a higher place to wisdom.

 c.
 Exalt her, and she will promote you: The love and pursuit of wisdom is rewarded.
 She brings with her honor and ornament.
 Early in his life, Solomon was richly rewarded for his pursuit of wisdom (1 Kings 3:7-12).

 i.
 A crown of glory: “A tiara, diadem, or crown, shall not be more honourable to the princely wearer, than sound wisdom-true religion-coupled with deep learning, shall be to the Christian and the scholar.”
 (Clarke)